Have you heard of S.U.R.F.?

 Be Specific

-It is easy to ignore requests that are vague.
+It is easy to ignore vague requests.

 Offer an Understanding Statement